NURSING (RN TO BSN PROGRAM)

-If you’re an RN with an associate degree in nursing or diploma in nursing, a BSN from Mercyhurst will prepare you to deliver enhanced outcomes for your patients and advance your career as a clinician, manager, educator or scholar.
+If you’re a registered nurse (RN) with an associate degree in nursing or diploma in nursing, a BSN from Mercyhurst will prepare you to deliver enhanced outcomes for your patients and advance your career as a clinician, manager, educator or scholar.
 Mercyhurst’s blended RN to BSN program combines online courses with in-person learning, making for a flexible program that works with your schedule.
 With a new discounted tuition rate, plus tuition benefits for employees of certain area hospitals, there’s never been a better time to build on your education and experience and earn your BSN!

 Mercyhurst’s new tuition rate is set at only $299 per credit, making our RN to BSN program one of the lowest in the region.
 When you consider employer benefits and reimbursements, scholarships, grants and other sources of financial aid, many students can attend with little to no out-of-pocket cost!

 Students and professors in the program benefit from the close-knit community and sense of camaraderie in our department.
 Each student will have the support of an experienced full-time Mercyhurst RN to BSN professor to advise and mentor you throughout your time in the program.
 We’ll get to know you as an individual—your strengths and challenges, and personal and professional goals—as we work together to make the most of your time at Mercyhurst.

 More and more hospitals are requiring the majority of their Registered Nurses to be educated at the BSN level.
 In fact, the Institute of Medicine’s 2010 report The Future of Nursing recommends the nursing profession increase the number of nurses with a BSN to 80 percent by the year 2020.
 The report found that BSN-prepared nurses are better equipped to handle the increasing complexity of 21st century nursing care.